Zinckle/Emoji-Wordle/README.md

 # Emojle

-Emojle is an emoji-based guessing game similar to the game wordle. it can be found at Emojle.site
+Emojle is an emoji-based guessing game similar to the game wordle. it can be found at emojle.zinck.xyz

 ## How does it work?